You are here

 - TreC (acronym for “Cartella Clinica del Cittadino”) is an ecosystem of services that supports doctors and patients in the health-care management, by enabling all citizens living in the Italian Trentino Region to access, manage and share their own health and wellbeing information through a secure access.
 Besides the web solution (used by more than 79.000 patients), they are currently developing mobile applications.
 In this context, we have designed and analyzed the security of a strong authentication mechanism with a single sign-on experience.

-- IdM Mobile Context and Problem statement
+- IdM Mobile Context

 - TreC Scenario